open-cogsci/omm-server/README.md

 The API endpoints are documented using [Swagger UI](https://swagger.io/tools/swagger-ui/).
 This makes the documentation dynamic and interactive.
 Once the dev server is started with `npm run dev`, the documentation will be available at <http://localhost:3000/docs>.

-Some endpoints are protected by authentication.
-These require a logged in user to function correctly.
+Some endpoints are protected and require a logged in user to function correctly.
-These protected endpoints are indicated by a lock icon at the right side of the endpoint entry.
-To access these endpoints from swagger, you need to provide it with an JWT token first.
-This process is a bit cumbersome, and needs to be performed after each refresh of Swagger UI (as it operates statelessly).
+These endpoints are indicated by a lock icon at the right side of their entry.
+To access these endpoints from swagger, you need to provide it with a JWT token first.
+This process is a bit cumbersome, and needs to be performed after each refresh of Swagger UI (as it is stateless).

-To retrieve the JWT token, first login as usual in <http://localhost:3000/login>.
+To retrieve the JWT token, first login as usual at <http://localhost:3000/login>.
 If you are already logged in, you will be redirected to the dashboard right away.
-Next, open the Chrome dev console (`ctrl+shift+i` on non Macs, and `option+cmd+J` on Macs) and navigate to the network tab.
+Next, open the Chrome (or your browser's) dev console (`ctrl+shift+i` on non Macs, and `option+cmd+J` on Macs) and navigate to the network tab.
-To filter out most irrelevant requests, make sure XHR is selected in the third tab bar from the top.
+To filter out irrelevant requests, make sure XHR is selected in the third tab bar from the top.
 In the left column, select a request which contains the path `/api/v1`.
 In the panel that opens, go to **Request Headers**, and find the entry labelled _Authorization_.
 This will contain a value starting with `Bearer ...`.
 Copy the whole line, including `Bearer` to your clipboard.